 - i.
 Decorative mulch planting beds containing stone, trees, shrubs, or other similar materials - ii.
 Earth stabilization in areas subject to severe runoff or erosion - iii.
-Low-impact development areas i.
-Clearance from Structures: Trees shall be planted so when they reach maturity, there will be a minimum of ten feet (10') of clearance between the tree trunk and structures, building overhangs, walls, fences, and other trees.
+Low-impact development areas

 Areas not so designated shall be required to have grass or other groundcover and shall be used in all green space areas and yards, including, but not limited to, required mounds and parking area landscape islands.